genomicsclass/book/pages/rnaseq_gene_level.md

 We will use the `DESeq2` package to normalize the sample for sequencing depth.
 The *DESeqDataSet* object is just an extension of the *SummarizedExperiment* object, with a few changes.
 The matrix in `assay` is now accessed with `counts` and the elements of this matrix are required to be non-negative integers (0,1,2,...).

-We specify an experimental *design* here, for later use, although for estimating size factors, we could just use `~ 1` as a default design.
-The variables are columns of the `colData`, and the `+` indicates that for differential expression analysis we want to compare levels of `dex` while controlling for the `cell` differences.
+We need to specify an experimental *design* here, for later use in differential analysis.
+The design starts with the tilde symbol `~`, which means, model the counts (log2 scale) using the following formula.
+Following the tilde, the variables are columns of the `colData`, and the `+` indicates that for differential expression analysis we want to compare levels of `dex` while controlling for the `cell` differences.

 ```r